DaoCasino/Whitepaper/DAO.Casino WP.md

 Developers refers to both: game developers and contract developers.
 Whoever provides a functional piece of software automatically receives tokens to their EOA by the DAO.Casino system proportionally to the usage of this software.
 Independent game developers should be able to collaborate with platform operators easier, retain their IP rights in the game and a possibility to receive lifelong rewards for their work automatically.

-A front-end developer who is capable of creating a good game doesn’t have to developer a gambling game smart contract, but use existing ones.
+A front-end developer who is capable of creating a good game doesn’t have to develop a gambling game smart contract, but use existing ones.
 In this case automatic developer’s rewards will be split between the creator of the contract and the creator of the front-end.

 For the past 1.5 years we have seen growth of gaming and gambling on Ethereum.
-However we cannot expect that every good game creator will learn how to program for EVM, while there is a lot of talent amongst independent game devs.
+However, we cannot expect that every good game creator will learn how to program for EVM, while there is a lot of talent amongst independent game devs.
 To leverage existing game design and development skills tested smart contract templates can be used by several game dev teams.
 Ethereum ecosystem allows teams to share backend without compromising security.

 ## 2.1.2.
 Platform Operators